almanzanas/almanzanas/README.md

     <h2>About Me</h2>
     <p>
         Junior Data Scientist, Psychologist with a background in Computer Systems Administration and Virtualization.<br>
-		I am characterised by a technical profile, especially in Data Analysis, with a logical and analytical thinking that I would define as scientific.
+		I am characterized by a technical profile, especially in Data Analysis, with a logical and analytical thinking that I would define as scientific.
-		Moreover, as an organised person, I am motivated to achieve measurable results and surpass targets.
+		Moreover, as an organized person, I am motivated to achieve measurable results and surpass targets.
 		Finally, my interdisciplinary knowledge allows me to thrive in dynamic and collaborative environments.
     </p>
 </div>